filamentgroup/Southstreet/README.md

 With `enhance.js` and `quickconcat.php` covered, we can move on to the actual enhancements.

-## Wrap

-Wrap is a simple framework of DOM utilities that is designed to target modern browsers without failing the rest.

-Wrap is aimed particularly at cases where you need a small set of JS utilities but not a full toolkit.
-It's a throwback to the days of using a simple set of utilities that you need, and nothing more, but it's "wrapped" in a handy API.

-Within the SouthStreet workflow at Filament Group, we would use Wrap on for enhancing the user experience by manipulating markup, making Ajax requests, and any other common tasks one would do when using an unobtrusive JavaScript DOM framework.

-Wrap is inspired by the jQuery API, letting you find elements and manipulate them.
-However, Wrap is written in such a way that it'll only do anything at all in modern browsers, like Internet Explorer 8 and up.
-Other browsers?
-They'll get a less-enhanced experience.
-There won't be errors, but there may be less _zing_.
-Assuming you're already building applications with Progressive Enhancement, you should be fine without JavaScript enhancements.
-In that way, jQuery and Wrap have dramatically different aims regarding support: jQuery works pretty much anywhere, and is fault-tolerant to infinite levels of developer happiness...
-Wrap: not so much.
-It only supports a subset of the nice things jQuery does, and almost that entire subset is optional.
-That combined with its browser support qualifications allow it to be a very small library, ideal – we find – for cross-device progressive enhancement.

-Wrap is currently in private development but will likely be made public soon.

 ## AjaxInclude

 [AjaxInclude](https://github.com/filamentgroup/ajaxinclude), the final tool in our Progressive Enhancement stack, shapes the way we think about content and document construction in a major way.
-AjaxInclude uses the jQuery (or Wrap if you don't otherwise need jQuery) API to bring the concept of an "include" to HTML, allowing us to deliver lightweight web pages that contain only the most essential content, and lazy-loading additional content automatically via JavaScript.
+AjaxInclude uses the jQuery (or our not-yet-public Shoestring if you don't otherwise need jQuery) API to bring the concept of an "include" to HTML, allowing us to deliver lightweight web pages that contain only the most essential content, and lazy-loading additional content automatically via JavaScript.

 AjaxInclude works by referencing external fragments of HTML content via HTML5 data attributes.
 For example: